sebivenlo/PerformanceTesting/README.md

 	* store the result of this on an `Object result` and return this at the end of the function
 	* think about why it throws a Throwable ?
 	* think about what `result` contains ?
-* implement the same time logging as you did with the two seperate functions at the end of Step 4 (and uncomment them to prevent log diarrhea ;) )
+* implement the same time logging as you did with the two separate functions at the end of Step 4 (and uncomment them to prevent log diarrhea ;) )

 ## Step 6